BocaDoru/Hospital-Chain-Management-System/README.md

 3. Fill the new *Start Date* and *End Date*.
 4. Click *OK* button to finish this action, or *Cancel* to discard those changes.

-#### Add/Edit General Schedule
+#### Add/Edit Generic Schedule

-* For adding a new general schedule entry the *Human Resources Inspector* has to follow those steps:
+* For adding a new generic schedule entry the *Human Resources Inspector* has to follow those steps:
-1. Click *Add* button under the general schedule table, this will open a new window.
+1. Click *Add* button under the generic schedule table, this will open a new window.
 2. Fill the *Day*, *Start Time* and *End Time* fields.
 3. Click *OK* button to finish this action, or *Cancel* otherwise.

-* For editing an existing general schedule entry the *Human Resources Inspector* has to follow those steps:
+* For editing an existing generic schedule entry the *Human Resources Inspector* has to follow those steps:
-1. Select the wanted general schedule entry from the table.
+1. Select the wanted generic schedule entry from the table.
-2. Click *Edit* button under the general schedule table, this will open a new window.
+2. Click *Edit* button under the generic schedule table, this will open a new window.
 3. Fill the new *Day*, *Start Time* and *End Time* fields.
 4. Click *OK* button to finish this action, or *Cancel* to discard those changes.